 Suppose you’re a project manager and have all your ducks in a row: sufficient industry experience, a PMP accredited certification, and a handful of successfully delivered projects that recommend you for one of the leadership roles available at your company.

-That’s because project success has evolved from the simple budget-time-scope triad, to also include stakeholder satisfaction, product success, business benefits, and above all team development as valid success criteria.
+That’s because project success has evolved from the simple budget-time-scope triad to include stakeholder satisfaction, product success, business benefits, and team development as valid success criteria.
 Yes, the stakes are higher.
-This means your role is not anymore limited to planning, executing, and closing projects.
+Your role is no longer limited to planning, executing, and closing projects.

 Wait, aren’t leaders and project managers the same thing?!

 Not at all.
 They have distinct roles and agendas.

 Leaders are more strategic.
 Their duty is to create and communicate the overall vision, ensuring all parties strive towards a shared set of goals and a common objective.
 That’s why they focus more on the end results rather than the process— on blazing a trail for others to follow rather than taking the most traveled path.

 When it comes to their teams, leaders become coaches.
 They’re keen to pick up everybody’s personal and professional motivations and align them with the company’s vision.
 If a team member fails, they take the hit without playing the blame game and bring them back on track.